barryclark/jekyll-now/_posts/about.md

 ---
 ---Info About me

 This is a little info about me.
-I was born and raised in Houston, TX. with one older brother.
+I was born and raised in Houston, TX with one older brother.
 I play paintball on the weekends, and ride my motorcycle most places during the week.
 -Grant Elford